temporalio/documentation/docs/glossary.md

 #### [Task Token](/activities#task-token)
-A Task Token is a unique Id that correlates to an Activity Execution.
+A Task Token is a unique identifier for an Activity Task Execution.

 _Tags: [term](/tags/term), [explanation](/tags/explanation)_